gpregger/scuffed-kwin-auto-mouse-remapper/Readme.md

 # Scuffed Auto Mouse Key Remapping with Kwin and DBus
-This is the result of a spontaneous 6h pre-weekend crunch trying to somewhat replicate the Logitech G Hub functionality of having per application mouse profiles.
-It's pretty scuffed but hey, it works so far (not that I've tested it for more than 5 minutes as of writing this).
+This is the result of ~~a~~ several spontaneous 6h pre-weekend crunches.
+It's pretty scuffed but hey, it works so far (not that I've tested it for more than ~~5~~ 120 minutes as of writing this).
-If this acutally ends up working mid to long term, consider my mind somewhat boggled that it took this long to produce something like this.
+If this acutally ends up working mid to long term, consider my mind thoroughly boggled that it took this long to produce something like this.
 Though to be fair, scope of application is a bit narrow, seeing as this is very KDE specific.

 ## Working Principle
 1. 'kwin-auto-mouse-remapper-dbus-service.py' runs as a systemd service using 'kwin-auto-mouse-remapper.service'
 2. This python script loads 'app_mapping.json' which contains the rules about which window gets which mapping script. simple.
 2. 'kwin_window_title_sender' runs in the background as a KWin script.
-This connects to the workspace.windowActivated signal and with every window focus change reports the title of the active window to the DBus service 'org.schorsch.mousekeymapper' provided by 'kwin-auto-mouse-remapper-dbus-service.py'
+This connects to the workspace.windowActivated signal and with every window focus change reports the title of the active window and the PID of the responsible process to the DBus service 'org.schorsch.mousekeymapper' provided by 'kwin-auto-mouse-remapper-dbus-service.py'
 3. 'kwin-auto-mouse-remapper-dbus-service.py' then decides based on the received window title which script to run from the 'mapping_scripts' folder.
 This folder can contain arbitrary shell scripts (YOLO), but I filled them with something like this:
 ```bash
 #!/usr/bin/bash